-The best Black Friday clothing sales at NorthFace, Outdoor Voices, Madewell, and more
+Winter coats, work staples, and luxury cashmere: The best Black Friday and Cyber Monday clothing sales

 Outerknown

-Pro surfer/co-founder Kelly Slate’s sustainable, stylish fashion line, Outerknown, has never been more covet-worthy with a sitewide 30% sale for Black Friday-Cyber Monday.
+Pro surfer/co-founder Kelly Slate’s sustainable, stylish fashion line, Outerknown, has never been more covet-worthy with a site-wide 30% sale through November 29.
 The transparency-focused company is best known for its innovative fabrics made from recycled material and easy-breezy clothing for men and women.
-Try the incredibly cozy Luella Sweatshirt made from organic cotton blend and their signature Apex swim trunks, the Slater-approved swimsuit made with recycled polyester fibers made from plastic bottles.